 EEROS is the Easy, Elegant, Reliable, Open and Safe Real-Time Robotics Software Framework.
 The open source model of EEROS complements its unique architecture, making it universally viable for robots in education and industry.
 EEROS provides a lightweight layer of software abstraction, allowing code to be reused on multiple platforms and reducing development costs.

-Currently, EEROS is in its early stages of development.
-However, prototype versions of EEROS have been used with great success in a variety of ongoing projects, which can be found on the Applications page.
+EEROS has been used with great success in a variety of, which can be found on the Applications page.

 Currently, EEROS is licensed under the Apache License, Version 2.0, a permissive license which gives you the freedom to use, modify, and redistribute EEROS.
 The open source nature of EEROS promotes collaboration between its users and its developers.